0xrahuexec/scrcpy-gui_bak/README.md

 ## 💖 Support the Project

-If ScrcpyGUI helps you in your daily workflow, consider supporting its development on Patreon.
+If 5crcpyGUI helps you in your daily workflow, consider supporting its development on Patreon.
 Your support keeps the project alive and independent!

 <p align="left">
   <a href="https://www.patreon.com/cw/KB_kilObit">